firebase/flutterfire/packages/firebase_admob/README.md

 ## Using native ads

 ### Android
-You will need to specify a native ad generator which takes a [UnifiedNativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAd) and returns an `Android` [View](https://developer.android.com/reference/android/view/View).
+You will need to specify a native ad factory which takes a [UnifiedNativeAd](https://developers.google.com/android/reference/com/google/android/gms/ads/formats/UnifiedNativeAd) and returns an `Android` [View](https://developer.android.com/reference/android/view/View).
 See https://developers.google.com/admob/android/native/advanced for more details on displaying a Native